renzon/poc-python-decorator/README.md

     print('Not Marked')
 ```

-It's important notice from above code that `@` is only syntactic sugar.
+It's important notice on above code that `@` is only syntactic sugar.
 Given a decorator `d` and a function `f`, `f = d(f)` has exactly same effect as:

 ```python